jozefcipa/laundry-alert/api/README.md

 - Copy `.env.example` to `.env` and configure values
 - Run SQLite migrations - `make api/init-db`
 - Start the API - `make api/dev` (**Note**: no `nodemon` right now, the process needs to be restarted after every change)

+### Endpoints

+`GET /` - Returns API status, if the service is running

+`POST /notifications/subscribe` - Subscribe to push notifications